veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 Neither Omega 3 nor Omega 6 are "good" or "bad".
 Rather, you need to eat a correct ratio of these two fats to be healthy.

-Generally, most polyunsaturated fats are higher in omega 6 than omega 3.
+Most polyunsaturated fats are higher in omega 6 than omega 3.
 This is because of shelf life.

-Generally, foods that have a longer shelf life, have a higher omega 6 ratio.
-Foods with higher a omega 3 ratio go bad faster.
+Foods that have a longer shelf life, generally have a higher omega 6 ratio.
+Foods with a higher omega 3 ratio go bad faster.

 So you need to compensate by eating foods with higher omega 3 amounts.
 Generally a 4 to 1 ratio of omega 6 to omega 3 is recommended.